Parallel trading in Hong Kong: Inflation

 Parallel trade activities have redistributed supplies of a lot of goods between Hong Kong and the mainland, increasing prices of the goods.
 For example, milk powder prices increased by 0.4 – 12% from 2009 to 2011.
 Apart from milk powder, prices of daily necessities in the New Territories also increased.
 Due to the appreciation of Renminbi against Hong Kong dollar, branded goods sold in Hong Kong which are denominated in Hong Kong dollars gave rise to big discounts for mainlanders who settle bills in Renminbi.
 Also, the Hong Kong government does not levy any custom tariff on both imports and exports of most products.
 Therefore, Hong Kong goods are cheaper compared to those in China.
-Moreover, competition for shop space to open pharmacies, cosmetics and jewelry shops to support parallel trade in the New Territories has driven rent in the New Territories up by two to three times from 2010 to 2012.
+Moreover, competition for shop space to open pharmacies, cosmetics and jewellery shops to support parallel trade in the New Territories has driven rent in the New Territories up by two to three times from 2010 to 2012.
 Small shops catering to local needs are forced to close down and residents have fewer choices.
 Regional prices rise and increase residents' cost of living.